-Medical Leader: Dr. Kaleb Yohay, child neurologist and expert in NF at New York University Hospital
+Medical Team Leaders: Dr. Roger Packer, Senior Vice President, Center for Neuroscience and Behavioral Medicine at Children’s National and Dr. Kaleb Yohay, child neurologist and expert in NF at New York University Hospital.

 Camp New Friends offers children and teens with neurofibromatosis (ages 7-17) seven days and six nights of summer fun and social connections.
 Camp New Friends serves to reduce the stigma and isolation that is often associated with neurological disorders and chronic health conditions.
 The camps also provide parents with respite.

 Condition specific camps have proven to be an effective way for children to learn more about their condition and to develop adaptive behaviors.
 At Brainy Camps, children learn from peers and adult volunteers who live effectively with these same health conditions and are offered hope for the future.